GUI Testing Guide

 • Negative test case: enter an invalid credit card in the payment field.
 The test succeeds if the AUT gives the specified error message.

-When creating data for test cases, it is useful to draw on testing heuristics.
+When creating data for GUI testing, it is useful to draw on heuristics.
 For example, create test data for the maximum and minimum values in a data field.
 Or, when testing queries against a database, have tests for a query that returns zero rows, one row, or multiple rows.
 For more examples of testing heuristics, see the Test Heuristics Cheat Sheet by agile testing expert Elisabeth Hendrickson.

 Test Script ID a unique identifier for the test script.